Libensemble/libensemble/docs/platforms/theta.rst

 jobs to the compute nodes is as simple as ``python calling_script.py``

 .. note::
-    You will need to re-activate your conda virtual environment and reload your modules!
+    You will need to re-activate your conda virtual environment, re-activate your Balsam database (if using Balsam), and reload your modules!
 Configuring this routine to occur automatically is recommended.

 Batch Runs
 ^^^^^^^^^^